SKalt/cookiecutter-rollup-es6-plus/README.md

 A cookiecutter for authoring es6+ libraries with Rollup.js.
-This cookiecutter doesn't provide a transpiler such as buble or babel for es6/7, since most notable features are now natively supported in the last two or three versions of the major browsers.
+This cookiecutter doesn't provide a transpiler such as buble or babel for es6/7, since most notable features are now natively supported in the last two or three versions of the major browsers and node.

 Installation
 ------------